prakharsrivastavadev/InvestWise-AI/README.md

 # InvestWise AI

-An AI-powered investment calculator built with Python and Streamlit to help users estimate future wealth using SIP, compound interest, and lump sum investment calculations.
+An AI-powered investment calculator built with Python and Streamlit for SIP planning, compound interest analysis, lump sum investments, and long-term wealth forecasting.

----

 ## Features